Download This Sample

 - Over hundreds of years, dense jungle began to overgrow onto Machu Picchu; not many people realized it existed until explorers and other people “rediscovered” it many centuries later.

-- Major excavation of Machu Picchu occured in 1912, after an American historian and explorer by the name of Hiram Bingham was led there by a local farmer.
+- Major excavation of Machu Picchu occurred in 1912 after an American historian and explorer by the name of Hiram Bingham was led there by a local farmer.

 - When he arrived, much of the ruins were covered with vegetation, aside from areas that farmers were using as vegetable gardens.